This article will take you through how to use an online equation editor to create mathematical equations that will be drawn in VideoScribe.

 - Download the equation as a PNG file.

-- Import the image into VideoScribe as a PNG or convert to an SVG using the instructions in the help article Write with non-Western text characters .
+- Import the image into VideoScribe as a PNG or convert it to an SVG using the instructions in the help article Write with non-Western text characters.

 - A member of the VideoScribe user community has created an application specifically for creating mathematical formulae as SVG images that draw well in VideoScribe.
 The application supports LaTeX input and is available for Windows only.